What Do Treks Look Like In September, October and November? Find Out T...

 The colourful grasslands around Dzongri.
 Picture by Somaditya Ghosh

-The Kanchenjunga National park, in which the Goechala trek is laid out, is a riot of colours in autumn.
+The Kanchenjunga National Park, in which the Goechala trek is laid out, is a riot of colours in autumn.
 Especially once you cross the treeline is when you see the real colours, as you step into the grasslands towards Dzongri.
-The entire trek, even around Samiti lake has unbelievable hues of orange, vermillion and crimson, which you have to see to believe.
+The entire trek, even around Samiti Lake has unbelievable hues of orange, vermillion and crimson, which you have to see to believe.

-18. Dayara Bugyal in stiriking autumn colours
+18. Dayara Bugyal in striking autumn colours

 A lone trekker appraoches Dayara Top in autumn.
 Picture by Vinod Krishna